 Emma Bowd

-Emma is an award-winning and internationally published author of books for children and adults; an experienced presenter (both online and in-person); and a passionate Literacy Ambassador for the education charity, Ardoch.
-A vibrant new voice in Australian children’s literature, Emma’s debut rhyming picture book, Wonderful Shoes was awarded a CBCA Notable Book (Early Childhood, 2022); and featured on Play School Story Time (Series 5, ABC Kids TV, ABC iView, 2022)She is a former Occupational Therapist and has a keen interest in making storytelling props to dovetail with her picture books.
+Emma’s acclaimed debut rhyming picture book, Wonderful Shoes was awarded a CBCA Notable Book (Early Childhood, 2022) and features on Play School Story Time (Series 5, ABC Kids TV, ABC iView).
+She is a former Occupational Therapist and has a keen interest in making storytelling props to dovetail with her picture books.
+An active participant in the Australian children’s literature community, Emma is a committee member of the CBCA VIC Branch, and an engaging speaker and storytime presenter at schools, libraries, bookshops and literature festivals (Clunes Booktown Festival).

-Emma has presented to organisations such as: the School Library Association of Victoria (SLAV - Primary Branch); the CBCA Central Coast Sub-branch, NSW (Early Childhood PD Workshop); and the State Library of NSW.
+Emma has also presented to professional organisations such as: the School Library Association of Victoria (SLAV - Primary Branch); the CBCA Central Coast Sub-branch, NSW (Early Childhood PD Workshop); and the State Library of NSW.

 To find out more about Emma and her new publications, follow her on Instagram/Facebook @emma.bowd.au or visit her website.